AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the men of intellect, or spiritual men, whose vocation was not to believe but to know.\"[^145]

-The ecclesiastical historians class as esoteric believers, **Chrysostom** and **Gregory Nazianzen**; and **Beecher** names **Athanasius** and **Basil the Great** as in the same category; and
-remarks: \"We cannot fully understand such a proclamation of future endless punishment as has been described, while it was not believed, until we consider the influence of Plato on the age...Socrates is introduced as saying in Grote\'s Plato: \'It is indispensable that this fiction should be circulated and accredited as the fundamental, consecrated, unquestioned creed of the whole city, from which the feeling of harmony and brotherhood among the citizens springs.\' Such principles, as a leprosy, had corrupted the whole community, and especially the leaders.
+The ecclesiastical historians class as esoteric believers, Chrysostom and Gregory Nazianzen; and Beecher names Athanasius and Basil the Great as in the same category; and remarks: \"We cannot fully understand such a proclamation of future endless punishment as has been described, while it was not believed, until we consider the influence of Plato on the age...Socrates is introduced as saying in Grote\'s Plato: \'It is indispensable that this fiction should be circulated and accredited as the fundamental, consecrated, unquestioned creed of the whole city, from which the feeling of harmony and brotherhood among the citizens springs.\' Such principles, as a leprosy, had corrupted the whole community, and especially the leaders.
 In the Roman Empire pagan magistrates and priests appealed to retribution in Tartarus, of which they had no belief, to affect the masses.
 This does not excuse, but it explains the preaching of eternal punishment by men who did not believe it.
 They dared not entrust the truth to the masses, and so held it in reserve --- to deter men from sin.\"

 General as was the confession of a belief in universal salvation in the church\'s first and best three centuries, there is ample reason to